Elhambasir/capstone-project1--conference-page/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank in advance.
-This is the first draft of this project.
-It works on my machine.
-If you try it and run into problems, please create an issue; I'll do what I can to fix it.
+I would like to thank to [Cindy Shin](https://www.behance.net/adagio07) for providing the design for this project.

 📝 License
 This project is [CINDY SHIN IN BEHANCE](./LICENSE) licensed.